Pikolosan/MyPortfolio/replit.md

 # Overview

-This is a full-stack portfolio application built with React, TypeScript, and Express.
-The project showcases personal projects and provides a professional portfolio interface.
-It features a modern design system using shadcn/ui components with Tailwind CSS for styling, and includes both light and dark theme support.
+This is a minimal portfolio website for Parth Chaudhary, a Full Stack Developer and AI/ML Engineer.
+Built with React, TypeScript, and Express, the project showcases 10 projects across various categories including full-stack development, AI/ML, frontend development, and CSS animations.
+The design follows a clean, minimal aesthetic inspired by Parse.bot with black and white color schemes, featuring project filtering, theme switching, and comprehensive contact sections.

 # User Preferences